Selleo/washing-machine-lite/README.md

 You start with one week view that will represent current week's reservations.

 #### Libraries used
-- redux and react-redux
-- redux-form
+- react-query
-- redux-datapicker
+- react-hook-form
 - reactstrap (react bootstrap library)
-- lodash, scss and moment.js
+- lodash, date-fns

 During the assignment you can add any package you wish.